 Raising money to supplement a high school’s athletic department revenue plays a vital role in the success of interscholastic sports programs.
-Travel, uniforms, and equipment are just a few of the outlays facing athletic directors (ADs), their staffs, and student-athletes.
+Travel, uniforms, and equipment are just a few of the outlays facing athletic directors (ADs), their staff, and student-athletes.

 According to Coach & A.D., one in five high schools saw an increase in the overall sports budget for the 2017-2018 academic year (the most recent year for which figures are available), but more than 58% of athletic directors saw no changes to their athletic budget.
 Because of the need for more funding, some school athletic programs rely on outside donations to foot the bill, making fundraising a top priority.